rusoku/TouCAN-SocketCAN/README.md

-SocketCAN driver for Toucan adapter
+SocketCAN driver for Toucan adapter for kernel version up to 5.12.x
 ====

 Building kernel module